NormalVR/Normcore-Documentation/src/realtime/xr/avatars.md

 In addition to managing the local player prefab instance, RealtimeAvatarManager keeps track of all avatars in the room via the `localAvatar` and `avatars` properties.
 The latter is a dictionary of all `RealtimeAvatar` components stored under the `clientID` that the avatar belongs to.
 This can be useful for determining how many players are currently in a multiplayer space.

-If you would like to be notified of when players join and leave, RealtimeAvatarManager includes two events: `avatarCreated` and `avatarDestroyed` which can be used like so:
+If you would like to be notified of when players join and leave, RealtimeAvatarManager includes two events: `avatarCreated` and `avatarDestroyed`, which can be used like so:

 ```csharp
 using UnityEngine;